 Get to know More about red barn

-Welcome to Red Barn Arts and Crafts Festival, a premier outdoor event in its 45th year of celebrating arts, crafts, food, and music on the historic downtown square in Kirksville, Missouri.
+Welcome to Red Barn Arts and Crafts Festival, a premier outdoor event of celebrating arts, crafts, food, and music on the historic downtown square in Kirksville, Missouri for over 45 years.
 Our festival strives to attract talented and respected fine artists and crafters, and coincides with Truman State University’s Family Weekend, which brings thousands of visitors from around the country.

 The Red Barn Arts and Crafts Festival is a juried event.
 The jury committee selects exhibitors based on standards of excellence in design and execution, with emphasis on originality and uniqueness.
 This committee has the right to make all final entry selections.

 FINE ARTS: All work must be the original work of the accepted artist.
 Work must show originality and be made by hand.
 Items (ceramics, sculpture, glass, or jewelry) from molds or kits may be placed in the crafts category.